DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 monoliths of the industrial epoch.
-Enthused by this neoliberal prophecy, investors were pushing up the prices of the stocks of the new media companies being launched on Wall Street to ever higher levels: the dotcom bubble.
+Enthused by this neoliberal prophecy, investors were pushing up the prices of the stocks of the new media companies being launched on Wall Street to ever higher levels: the dot-com bubble.
 No one wanted to miss getting a piece of the next Microsoft or Apple before it became super-profitable.
 In 1998, as this speculative frenzy was reaching its peak, I was contacted by Lance Strate from Fordham University in New York who was organising the 50th